 This approach is proven to reduce the duration and severity of hunger experienced by those individuals who have been referred to a food bank and means they no longer need to rely on emergency food parcels.
 It also maximises the incomes of people who have signed up for Affordable Food Clubs.

 Where are we piloting Pathways From Poverty?

 We began piloting this approach in 2015 with our regional partners in the Feeding Birkenhead network.
 An advisor was commissioned from Involve Northwest, an independent advice charity, to support clients at the Wirral Food Bank and other community food projects in Birkenhead.
 More than 1,500 people received specialist support during this pilot exercise, with more than half having their crises resolved immediately and many others receiving the intensive longer term help they needed to re-establish their full benefit entitlement.

-We are now expanding the project across Bath & North East Somerset, Coventry, Gainsborough, Halton, Hastings & Rother, Mansfield, Merthyr Tydfil, St Helens, and Wirral.
+We are now expanding the project across Bath & North East Somerset, Chichester, Coventry, Gainsborough, Halton, Hastings & Rother, Mansfield, Merthyr Tydfil, Motherwell, Norfolk, St Helens, and Wirral.
 These latest projects include non-emergency food settings such as Affordable Food Clubs, as well as food banks.

 Read our summary paper here which provides an overview of Pathways’ development and implementation, as well as some key considerations for partners wishing to pilot the model in their area.

 If you would like to find out more, please contact firstname.lastname@example.org